The Road (2011 film): Epilogue

-In the present, Luis and Allan arrive at the house.
-When Allan finds a room bound with a new padlock, Luis orders him to beat the door down.
-When Allan does so, he sees that the room is a bedroom.
-As they look around, Allan notices Luis' medal.
-Luis knocks him out, wraps his head with a sheet and seals it with a belt around his neck, revealing that the boy in the second and third parts of the movie was none other than Luis himself.
-He walks back to the rendezvous point as other cops search the house.
-As he walks, he mutters to himself, 'I'm sorry, Mama.
-It won't happen again.'
-Back at the rendezvous point, Ella's father asks her who the boy was.
-Ella, still possessed by Lara, points at Luis.
-As the police chief calls out to him, Luis shoots him in the chest.
-He gets in his car and begins to drive away, but his car stalls.
-As he tries to get out, he notices that the ghosts of Joy and Lara are with him in his car.
-He reaches for his gun and it is shown that Lara is forcing his hand to point his gun to his chin.
-As he mutters 'Mama, I'm sorry', Lara forces him to shoot himself.
-A few minutes later, the other cops find Luis in his car, dead.
+In the present, Luis and Allan return to the house.
+They find a room with a new lock and beat down its door.
+As they look around, Allan finds Luis' medal.
+Luis knocks him out, wraps his head with a sheet, and strangles him, revealing that the boy who killed Joy and Lara was none other than Luis himself.
+He leaves as the other cops search the house.
+Meanwhile, Eric asks Ella who the boy was.
+Still possessed, she points at Luis.
+Luis shoots the police chief as he calls out to him.
+Attempting to drive away, his car stalls.
+The ghosts of Joy and Lara appear in his car, with the latter making him shoot himself.
+Later, the other cops find Luis in his car, dead.

-The film ends with Luis as a young boy, finally able to go outside of his house and be free from his mother.
+The film ends with Luis as a young boy, finally able to leave home.